Abeeekoala/IAC-Team-12/personal statements/Abraham.md

 }
 ```
 ### Unit Tests
-Unit tests for Single Cycle CPU includes `mux`, `PCreg`, and `sign_ext`.
-In `sign_extend_tb.cpp`, I tested all type of the instructions to make sure the outputs were desired and consistent with the specification of RISCV.
+Unit tests for Single Cycle CPU include `mux`, `PCreg`, and `sign_ext`.
+In `sign_extend_tb.cpp`, I tested all types of instructions to make sure the outputs were desired and consistent with the specification of RISCV.
 To run a particular testbench execute the following commands.
 ```bash
 git checkout SingleCycle